 Historic Elmwood Park: Revitalized

 Once the site of the state fairgrounds and later a haven for boarding houses and multifamily housing, the Elmwood Park of today is an example of successful urban renaissance.
-A concerted effort since the early 1980s eventually transformed the area into a coveted historic district, with eclectic architectural styles and a welcoming family vibe that includes seasonal porch parties and street fairs.
-The typical home value was
+With so many people moving to Columbia, SC, a concerted effort since the early 1980s eventually transformed the area into a coveted historic district, with eclectic architectural styles and a welcoming family vibe that includes seasonal porch parties and street fairs.
+The average home value is around $324,300

-Elmwood Park was Columbia’s first official “suburb,” but today is considered part of the downtown region, within minutes of the business and dining districts.
-Even closer to home is local fave Uncle Willie’s, which bills itself as “Your Mom and Pops Grocery Store” and offers healthy produce and other goodies.
+Elmwood Park was Columbia’s first official “suburb,” but today it’s considered part of the downtown region, within minutes of the business and dining districts.
+Even closer to home is local fave Uncle Willie’s Grocery Store, which bills itself as “Your Mom and Pop’s Grocery Store” and offers healthy produce and other goodies.

 Seven Oaks: The Burbs

-About nine miles northwest of downtown Columbia, Seven Oaks offers the standard amenities of a suburban neighborhood — but with signature Southern flavor.
+About nine miles northwest of downtown Columbia, Seven Oaks offers the standard amenities of a suburban neighborhood — but with signature southern flavor.
 The area is a family favorite for professionals who work downtown and don’t mind the 15- to 30-minute commute, depending on traffic conditions.
-Homes are mainly from the mid-century era, spacious and well tended, with a typical value of
+Homes are mainly from the mid-century era, spacious and well tended, with an average home value of around $240,900.

 Choosing Columbia for your next home is the easy part.
 It’s getting there that can be a challenge.
-Here are three options for your trek.
+Here are three options for moving to Columbia, SC.

 Full-Service Movers